Part III: Open Sesame: Cell Entry and Vaccinia Virus

 |Trouble Viewing?
 Try it on iTunes.Report a problem.|

-Viruses are extremely simple and small yet they are responsible for many of the world’s diseases.
+Viruses are extremely simple and small, yet they are responsible for many of the world’s diseases.
 A virus particle consists of only a genome, a protein coat or capsid, and sometimes a surrounding lipid envelope.
 To replicate, a virus must successfully enter a host cell, uncoat its genome, and appropriate the host cell machinery to replicate its genome and produce viral proteins.
 Part 1 of this lecture will discuss ways in which viruses bind to the surface of host cells.
-Simian Virus 40 which binds to specific cell surface glycolipids, and Human Papilloma Virus-16 which binds to sites on filopodia, are examples of different binding mechanisms.
-Attachment of viruses to the plasma membrane activates cell signaling resulting in endocytosis of the viral particles.
+Simian Virus 40, which binds to specific cell surface glycolipids, and Human Papilloma Virus-16, which binds to sites on filoipodia, exemplify different binding mechanisms.
+Attachment of viruses to the host cell's plasma membrane activates cell signaling, resulting in endocytosis of the viral particles.
 This lecture is appropriate for upper level undergraduate and graduate classes studying virology or endocytosis.

 - David Baltimore iBioSeminar: Introduction to Viruses and HIV

 Smith, A.E., and A. Helenius.
 2004.
 How viruses enter animal cells.
 Science.
 304:237-242.
 Marsh, M., and A. Helenius.
 2006.
 Virus entry: Open sesame.
 Cell.
 124:729-740.

 Mercer, J. and A Helenius (2008) Vaccinia virus uses macropinocytosis and apoptotic mimicry to enter host cells.
 Science 320:531-535